-- (a) The owner or operator of an FSE which is required to pass wastewater through a grease interceptor or trap shall operate and maintain the grease interceptor or trap so that wastewater exiting the grease interceptor or trap shall not exceed four hundred (400) milligrams per liter of FOG. - The owner or operator of the FSE shall cause the grease interceptor or trap to be cleaned (b) as hereinafter required when FOG and solids reach 25% of the design liquid level of the grease interceptor or trap, or sooner if necessary to prevent carry over of FOG from the grease interceptor or trap into the city sanitary sewer system.
+- (a) The owner or operator of an FSE which is required to pass wastewater through a grease interceptor or trap shall operate and maintain the grease interceptor or trap so that wastewater exiting the grease interceptor or trap shall not exceed four hundred (400) milligrams per liter of FOG. - (b) The owner or operator of the FSE shall cause the grease interceptor or trap to be cleaned as hereinafter required when FOG and solids reach 25% of the design liquid level of the grease interceptor or trap, or sooner if necessary to prevent carry over of grease FOG from the grease interceptor or trap into the city sanitary sewer system.
 Interceptors and traps shall be cleaned at three (3) month intervals or less.
 A longer cleaning interval must be approved by the WRA Director.
-If the owner or operator of the FSE, or an employee of the owner or operator, has a current grease hauler certification from the WRA indicating satisfactory completion of the course of training offered by the WRA on the cleaning of grease interceptors and traps, such person or persons may clean the grease trap in the facility included in such grease hauler's certification Failure to adequately clean the grease trap, properly dispose of all grease trap waste, or maintain clean out records and measurements may result in revocation of a grease hauler certification pursuant to Sec.
+If the owner or operator of the FSE, or an employee of the owner or operator, has obtained a currentwaste hauler's license grease hauler certification from the WRA indicating satisfactory completion of the and has completed to the satisfaction of the WRA director the course of training offered by the WRA in on the cleaning of grease interceptors and traps, such person or persons may clean the grease interceptor trap in the facility included in such grease hauler's certification Failure to adequately clean the grease trap, properly dispose of all grease trap waste, or maintain clean out records and measurements may result in revocation of a grease hauler certification pursuant to Sec.
 118-463.
-Alternatively, the owner or operator of an FSE may employ a waste hauler licensed by the WRA pursuant to division6 of article III of this chapter to clean the grease interceptor or trap, provided that the waste hauler personnel performing the cleaning has a current grease hauler certification from the WRA indicating satisfactory completion of the course of training offered by the WRA on the cleaning of grease interceptors and traps.
+Alternatively, the owner or operator of an FSE may employ a waste hauler licensed by the WRA pursuant to division 36 of article III of this chapter to clean the grease interceptor or trap, provided that the waste hauler personnel performing the grease interceptor cleaning has a current grease hauler certification from the WRA indicating satisfactory completion of the course of training offered by the WRA on the cleaning of grease interceptors and traps has satisfactorily completed a course of training on grease interceptor cleaning offered by the WRA.